 Several changes resulted from those discussions.
 First, the Trustees immediately reduced the assumed rate of return from 8.1% to 7.8%, which was then further reduced to 7.6% with the July 1, 2011 Valuation and again to 7.25% with the July 1, 2012 Valuation.
-The July 1, 2014 valuation included a 7.12% rate of return.
+The July 1, 2015 valuation included a 6.875% rate of return.
 Second, the Board of Trustees was expanded to include one representative each from the Board of Education and the Board of Finance.
 Third, the Board of Selectmen formally designated an Investment Committee comprised of citizens with professional investment expertise, and gave the Committee a formal written charge.
 Fourth, the Trustees engaged Mercer Investment Consulting to perform an asset/liability analysis.
 An additional and very significant change occurred through collective bargaining between the Town and one of its unions, AFSCME Local 1303-160.
 Effective July 1, 2007 newly hired employees covered by that contract will not be eligible for participation in the defined benefit plan but instead will participate in a defined contribution plan.
-The employer's contribution to that plan is 9% of base pay, which is considerably less than the 17.56% contribution to the defined benefit plan for those employees at that time.
+The employer's original contribution to that plan was 9.00% of current salary, which was considerably less than the 17.56% contribution to the defined benefit plan for those employees at that time.
+As of October, 2016, the employer contribution was lowered to 5.00%.
 The change also applies to newly hired non-union employees, other than sworn police and fire.
 Town Teamster Union employees became part of the Town's defined contribution plan in fiscal year 2013.
 Board of Education Custodians new to the schools as of July 1, 2010 and BOE Discretionary and WAESCA employees as of July 1, 2011 have also initiated participation in a defined contribution plan.

-Of particular importance is a funding policy change formally adopted by the Board of Finance in April, 2007 in conjunction with its development of the fiscal year ending 2008 budget.
+Of particular importance is a funding policy change formally adopted by the Board of Finance in April 2007 in conjunction with its development of the fiscal year ending 2008 budget.
 Historically and through fiscal year ending 2007 the Board's policy and practice had been to make the actuarially recommended employer's contribution.
-Over several meetings and in consultation with the actuary, the Board adopted a tiered funding policy which is tied to the funded ratio as shown in the following table.
+Over several meetings and in consultation with the actuary, the Board adopted a tiered funding policy which is tied to the funded ratio as shown on the following page.